March 13, 2019

 But the most important reason you shouldn’t use slides is because they are ineffective learning tools.

 I have spent more years in classrooms than most people.
 I know from first-hand experience as well as observing others.

 Those students who are always asking for slides?
-From my experience, they are always the lazy, do-nothing, non-studious type.
+Let’s just say they are not usually the top-performing students.
+Usually trying to catch up last minute or cram because they didn’t take notes and study during the semester.
 The problem isn’t that they needed slides.
 The problem was they didn’t have enough discipline to actually sit down, write things down, and study.